jannis-baum/Vivify/docs/front-matter.md

 # Front Matter

 You can add [YAML Front Matter](https://jekyllrb.com/docs/front-matter/) to your documents.
-This will be ignored by the viewer but you can access the data using [custom client-side](./customization.md) JavaScript, e.g. like this:
+This will be shown by the viewer as a collapsible code block by default and you can also access the data using [custom client-side](./customization.md) JavaScript, e.g. like this:

 ```js
 const frontMatterElement = document.getElementById('front-matter');